CaliMariDev/BFIR/README.md

 //Unoptimized Js Function
 var fn = execBFIR("# Code Here",(text,num)=>{
-  //Output Function (Inputs text and number version of cell byte) });
+  //Output Function (Takes text and number version of cell byte) });

 //The string is taken as input, split from start to end whenever "," is used